ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-Incident client can be deployed either in the same network operation platforms, network analytic platforms, controllers as the incident server within a single domain, or at the upper layer network operation platforms, network analytic platforms or controllers (i.e.,multi-domain controllers) , invoke the functionalities provided by incident server to meet the business requirements of fault management.
+Incident client can be deployed either in the same network operation platforms, network analytic platforms, controllers as the incident server within a single domain, or at the upper layer network operation platforms, network analytic platforms or controllers (i.e.,multi-domain controllers) , to invoke the functionalities provided by incident server to meet the business requirements of fault management.
 The entire network incident lifecycle management can be independent from or not under control of the network OSS or other business system of operators.

 A typical workflow of network incident management is as follows:

-* Some alarms or abnormal operations, network performance metrics are reported from the network.
-Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the probable root cause can be detected based on correlation analysis.
-If a network incident is identified, it will be reported to the incident client.
+* Some alarm report or abnormal operations, network performance metrics are reported from the network.
+Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the probable root cause can be detected based on the correlation analysis.
+If a network incident is identified, the "incident report" notification will be reported to the incident client.
 The impact of network services will be further analyzed and will update the network incident if the network service is impacted.

-* Incident client receives the network incident raised by incident server, and acknowledge it.
-Client may invoke the "network incident diagnose" rpc to diagnose this network incident to find the probable root causes.
+* Incident client receives the network incident from "incident report" notification raised by incident server, and acknowledge it with "incident ack" rpc operation.
+  Client may further invoke the "incident diagnose" rpc to diagnose this network incident to find the probable root causes.

-* If the probable root causes have been found, the incident client can resolve this network incident by invoking the 'network incident resolve' rpc operation, dispatching a ticket or using other network functions (routing calculation, configuration, etc.)
+* If the probable root causes have been found, the incident client can resolve this network incident by invoking the 'incident resolve' rpc operation, dispatching a ticket or using other network functions (routing calculation, configuration, etc.)